Skip to main content

 Productive's new Document Style Editor allows users to customize and save templates of a variety of documents to ensure brand consistency and streamline document creation.

-On February 18, Productive introduced a Document Style Editor that allows users to customize the appearance of exported PDFs to match their brand identity.
-This feature provides control over typography, page settings, section styling, text formatting, table design, and color schemes.
-Users can also upload custom fonts, adjust page margins, and modify headers, footers, and other sections to create professional and cohesive documents.
+On February 18, Productive launched a Document Style Editor that lets users customize exported PDFs to match their brand.
+It offers control over typography, page settings, section styling, text formatting, table design, and color schemes.
+Users can upload custom fonts, adjust margins, and modify headers, footers, and other sections for cohesive, professional documents.

-The editor additionally includes a real-time preview panel that enables users to see instant changes across different document types like invoices, deal proposals, budget proposals, and purchase orders.
-By hovering over sections in the editor, users can preview modifications before applying them.
-Additionally, brand-specific colors can be added using a color picker or by entering exact RGB, HSL, or HEX values to ensure consistency.
+Additionally, a real-time preview panel shows changes across document types like invoices, proposals, and purchase orders.
+Users can hover over sections to preview edits before applying them.
+Brand colors can be added via a color picker or by entering RGB, HSL, or HEX codes for consistency.

-This feature is particularly beneficial for businesses that want to maintain a polished and professional appearance in their client-facing documents.
-Marketing teams, brand managers, and administrative staff responsible for document preparation will find it valuable for aligning materials with corporate branding guidelines.
+This feature is ideal for businesses aiming to present polished, branded documents.
+Marketing teams, brand managers, and administrative staff will find it useful for aligning materials with corporate guidelines.

 Verdict: Hot!
 Branding is everything, after all.